trekdemo/em-resque/README.markdown

 packs all of them in Ruby fibers.
 The library is meant for small but IO-heavy jobs, which won't use much of CPU power in the running server.

+Read the blog post [Resque with EventMachine][4] about solving our problems with this gem.

 Use cases
 ---------